aws-samples/running-aws-ai-bots-on-symphony/README.md

 **Step 1** Test the document update flow
 1. type Hi to the bot and answer
 **Step 2** Test the conversational flow

-To give yourself administrator permissions on the chat, you will have to type `/role [your-name]` in the app console.

 ---